Skip to main content

 1. AI/ML Expertise

-Minimum team: 1-2 senior ML engineers (6-12 months)
+Minimum team: 1-2 senior ML engineers for 6-12 months.

 2. Linguistic Expertise

-Minimum: 1 computational linguist or experienced LQA specialist
+Minimum: 1 computational linguist or experienced LQA specialist.

 3. Infrastructure